-Illinois' prostitution law protects minors from prosecution for prostitution; however, the state's non-criminalization provision allows law enforcement to detain a minor for investigative purposes.
-Rather than eliminating criminal liability at the outset by preventing the detention and arrest of a minor for prostitution, Illinois law fails to fully protect commercially sexually exploited children from adversarial practices.
+Illinois' prostitution law protects minors from prosecution for prostitution; however, the state's non-criminalization provision allows law enforcement to detain a minor for "investigative purposes" which is not defined to limit the detention to determining if the detained individual is a minor.
+Law enforcement must report exploited youth to child welfare as suspected human trafficking victims, but the non-criminalization law does not require access to specialized services.

-Hinges on age corporates a vice Respon Procedure Extension of non-criminalization Eliminates criminal liability within the prostitution law Provides for a general service response only Mandates law enforcement referral to a child serving agency Expressly allows for temporary protective custody Prohibits prosecution, adjudication, or conviction only Contemplates detention and/ or arrest Extends protection to other prostitution- related offenses √ \checkmark \checkmark 1 \checkmark \checkmark \checkmark
+Hinges on age corporates a Procedure Extension of non-criminalization Eliminates criminal liability within the prostitution law Provides for a general service response only Mandates law enforcement referral to a child serving agency Expressly allows for temporary protective custody Prohibits prosecution, adjudication, or conviction only Contemplates detention and/ or arrest Extends protection to other prostitution- related offenses \checkmark \checkmark \checkmark 1 \checkmark \checkmark \checkmark